Key European allies vow to uphold Iran nuclear deal after Trump reneges

 Israeli Prime Minister Benjamin Netanyahu, who has been a consistent critic of the deal, cheered Trump's decision, saying the agreement did not block Iran's path to a nuclear bomb and the current framework of the deal was a "recipe for disaster."

-"The deal didn't push war further away it actually brought it closer, the deal didn't reduce Iran's aggression it dramatically increased it," he said at a press conference Tuesday.
-"This is why Isreal thinks that President Trump a historic move and this is why Israel thanks President Trump for his courageous leadership."
+"The deal didn't push war further away, it actually brought it closer.
+The deal didn't reduce Iran's aggression, it dramatically increased it," he said at a news conference Tuesday.
+"This is why Israel thinks that President Trump did a historic move, and this is why Israel thanks President Trump for his courageous leadership."

 Prince Khalid bin Salman, the Saudi ambassador to the U.S., also tweeted his support of Trump's actions, saying that the country "always had reservations" about the agreement.

-United Arab Emirates Minister of State for Foreign Affairs Anwar Gargash also hailed the U.S. decision and called the agreement a "flawed deal."
+The United Arab Emirates' minister of state for foreign affairs, Anwar Gargash, also hailed the U.S. decision and called the agreement a "flawed deal."

 "The veneer of Tehran’s compliance contradicted its bellicose policies," he said in a tweet.
 "President Trump’s decision is the correct one."